Packages

 nix run github:fuellabs/fuel.nix#forc-nightly

-Similarly, run the version of a package from a milestone with -<milestone>
+Similarly, run the version of a package from a milestone with -<milestone>, e.g.

 nix run github:fuellabs/fuel.nix#forc-lsp-testnet